Microsoft tries to make programs and file formats backward compatible. It doesn’t always work. Sometimes the gap between operating systems is too far.

 DOSBox brings hundreds of classic games back to life.
 It is extremely well used, meaning if you’re stuck, there will be a solution online.
 Similarly, you can purchase games via GOG.com pre-packaged to run in a DOSBox instance.

 Nostalgia is a powerful attraction.
-I know: I love booting up old games.
+I know: I love booting up old Windows games.
 Windows 10 doesn’t always want to play ball, though.
 Ideally, you’ll be able to find modern alternatives for old applications.
 However, it isn’t always possible, and just isn’t possible for some business applications.

 Luckily, one of the methods we’ve detailed above will be the solution, so give them a try!